ed765super/DATA602-Baltimore-Crime-Data-Classification/README.md

 ## Dataset predictions
-I was able to predict attack values with a r-squared of 99.99998675959489%.
+I was able to predict attack values with a r-squared of xx.xxx%.
 I attempted regularization via Ridge, OLS, and Lasso but found no benefit to adding regulariztion to our models.

 ## Future plans
 The following could be applied in the future